amenjalal94/amenjalal94.github.io/README.md

 Hello!
-I am a 5th year PhD student in economics at the [London School of Economics](https://www.lse.ac.uk/economics).
+I am a PhD student in economics at the [London School of Economics](https://www.lse.ac.uk/economics) and I will be on the 2025-26 job market.
 I have a Bachelors in economics from [Yale University](https://economics.yale.edu).
 Before starting the PhD, I worked at the [World Bank](https://www.worldbank.org/en/home) as a research assistant in the [DIME](https://www.worldbank.org/en/research/dime) and [ID4D](https://id4d.worldbank.org) teams.

 My research interests are in development, labor, gender and environmental economics.
 <hr class="section-divider">